What is a hard credit inquiry and how can it affect credit?

 Can you avoid hard credit inquiries?

 It is difficult to avoid hard credit inquiries if you apply for a loan or credit card.
-However, hard inquiries generally don’t have a significant impact on your credit score, so don’t let them worry you too much.
+However, hard inquiries generally don’t significantly impact your credit, so don’t let them worry you too much.

-If you want to improve your credit after it has been affected by a hard inquiry, consider focusing on the other factors that play a role in determining your scores.
-These factors include your payment history, credit usage, the length of your credit history and your credit mix.
+If you want to improve your credit after it has been affected by a hard inquiry, consider focusing on the other factors that play a role in determining your credit health.
+These factors include your payment history, your credit usage, the length of your credit history and your credit mix.

 Note: Articles have only been reviewed by the indicated attorney, not written by them.
 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice; instead, it is for general informational purposes only.
 Use of, and access to, this website or any of the links or resources contained within the site do not create an attorney-client or fiduciary relationship between the reader, user, or browser and website owner, authors, reviewers, contributors, contributing firms, or their respective agents or employers.